-If you’re looking for a new build apartment and don’t want to compromise, take a look at our latest apartments on offer.
-They’re spacious, functional and lovable and in a variety of different locations including Greenwich, Kingston & Upton Park.
+If you’re looking for a new build apartment and don’t want to compromise, take a look at our latest London apartments on offer.
+They’re spacious, functional and lovable and in a variety of different locations including Acton, Upton Park and Hendon.

 *A survey of 498 people who either own a London flat or intend to purchase one.
 Conducted by independent market research agency Walnut Unlimited on behalf of Barratt London, using the Walnut Omnibus in November 2019.

 Attzaz Rashid, Head of Design at Barratt London